GSA/digitalgov.gov/content/events/2018/2018-02-14-how-fedramp-supports-agencies-a-resource-overview.md

 - understand all of the resources that are available to you and how to use them
 - know how and when to engage with the Program Management Office (PMO) for support

-This event is open to everyone and specifically targeted to CFO (Chief Financial Officers) Act agencies.
+This event is open to everyone and specifically targeted to Chief Financial Officers (CFO) Act agencies.